thisisrandy/catan-randomizer/README.md

   here.
-However, all the 2:1 ports are in play, but only in the seas surrounding the _Far Islands_. **VARIATION**: Since it is no small feat to build a settlement on the _Far Islands_, players may wish to increase the favorability of trades from these port to 1:1.
+However, all the 2:1 ports are in play, but only in the seas surrounding the _Far Islands_. **VARIATION**: Since it is no small feat to build a settlement on the _Far Islands_, players may wish to increase the favorability of trades from these ports to 1:1.
 Make sure to agree beforehand on which rate you wish to use.
 - **Gold Mines**:
   - _Orange Sun_ and _Green Moon_ islands: Treat these as in _EP_.
 A